-Other targets may be set for construction waste reduction and recovery including cost reduction through designing out waste and material optimisation.
+Other targets are likely to be set for construction waste reduction and recovery including cost reduction through designing out waste and material optimisation.

-- 5.13 In addition to the above measures relating to construction, the NPPW requires that when determining planning applications for non-waste development, local planning authorities should, to the extent appropriate to their responsibilities, ensure that the handling of waste arising from the construction and operation of development maximises reuse and recovery opportunities, and minimises off-site disposal.
+- 5.14 In addition to the above measures relating to construction, the NPPW requires that when determining planning applications for non-waste development, local planning authorities should, to the extent appropriate to their responsibilities, ensure that the handling of waste arising from the construction and operation of development maximises reuse and recovery opportunities, and minimises off-site disposal.
 Additionally, Chapter 2 of the National Planning Policy Framework (NPPF) recognises the need for the planning system to consider the prudent use of natural resources and waste minimisation in the pursuit of sustainable development.
-The National Planning Policy Framework and the National Planning Policy for Waste are material considerations when decisions on planning applications are being made and when local planning authorities are preparing local plans. - 5.14 In light of the aforementioned targets and initiatives over the forthcoming plan period, a substantial shift towards a more sustainable waste management system is anticipated.
-This entails a heightened focus on recovering value from a wider range of materials and reducing the amount/proportion of waste buried or burnt.
+The National Planning Policy Framework and the National Planning Policy for Waste are to be considered as material considerations by local planning authorities when making decisions on planning applications and when preparing their local plans. - 5.15 In light of the aforementioned targets and initiatives over the forthcoming plan period, a substantial shift towards a more sustainable waste management system is anticipated.
+This entails a heightened focus on recovering more materials and reducing the proportion of waste buried or burnt.
 This may require additional and different waste management facilities, coupled with source/supply chain initiatives that extend beyond the scope of waste management planning as currently understood/applied.
-The composition of waste requiring management is also expected to change over time, as it has done in the past.
+The composition of waste requiring management can also be expected to change over time, as it has done in the past.